HackerCorpLabs/nd100x/docs/cpu_documentation.md

 Convert the number in A to a floating number in TAD

+#### 📚 Detailed Information

 The number in the A register is converted to its floating point equivalent in the floating point accumulator (A and D registers), using the scaling factor given, For integers, a scaling factor of +16 will give a floating point number with the same value as the integer.
 The larger the scaling factor, the larger the Ploating point number.

 The D register will be cleared when using single precision fixed point numbers.

+Comments on 48-bit floating point CP
+For the ND-110, 48-bit floating point CPU option, a further register (T) and memory location fea + 2) are used.
+In this case, the T register is linked to location ea, A to ea + 1 and D to ea + 2.

 How to test for a 32-bit or 48-bit floating point CPU:
   SAT 0